berkeley-scf/r-bridge-2019/README.md

 # r-bridge-2019
 Materials for the R portion of the Statistics Department 2019 Summer Bridge Program.
 Scroll down to see instructions for how to get the materials and install software.

-UNDER CONSTRUCTION - the information here is mostly accurate but does not yet link to the html of the R modules.

 Materials for learning R for the August 2019 Statistics Summer Bridge program at UC Berkeley.
 See below (under the listing of files) for information about the R materials, including logistics, how to get the course content, and how to install the software you need on your laptop.

 ## Description